 Do visit this place to get the real feel of Hyderabad as it is today, tall and proud.

-Have a great visit!
+These were the places to visit in Hyderabad, have a great visit!
 And do not forget to try the Biryani at Paradise!